 - More than 10 million passengers served annually.

-- The 820,000-square-foot terminal is home to nine airlines, including major carriers and their regional partners, which average 440 daily arrivals and departures.
-Air Canada, American Airlines, American Eagle, Delta, Frontier Airlines, Southwest Airlines, Sunwing, United, and US Airways serve Nashville.
+- The 820,000-square-foot terminal is home to major carriers and their regional partners, which average 460 daily arrivals and departures.
+Air Canada, American Airlines, Delta, Frontier Airlines, Southwest Airlines, United, Vacation Express, Alaska Airlines, Boutique Air, Contour Airlines, JetBlue, WestJet, British Airways, Allegiant, and Sun Country Airlines serve Nashville.

-- Flights are available to more than 70 markets; 50 are nonstop, including Atlanta, Boston, Chicago, Dallas, Denver, Los Angeles, New York, Orlando, Philadelphia, Salt Lake City, Toronto, and Washington D.C.
+- Flights are available to more than 65 nonstop markets, including Atlanta, Boston, Chicago, Dallas, Denver, Los Angeles, New York, Orlando, Philadelphia, Salt Lake City, Toronto, and Washington D.C.

 - Greeting messages for delegates can be arranged by contacting the airport's Community Affairs/Customer Service Department at 615-275-1611 or through the NCVC Convention Services Department at 615-259-4746.

 - The Nashville International Airport was the first airport in the country to allow ride-sharing services like Uber and Lyft to operate on the property.